-- ► We emphasized the importance of the sustainability of supply chains for sustainable cities. - ► We described some applied supply chain network models of relevance to cities from electric power ones to food ones. - ► We utilized variational inequality theory for the formulation of the governing Cournot-Nash equilibrium conditions. - The proposed computational procedure has nice features for implementation; and can be interpreted as a discrete-time adjustment process. - ► The model could provide valuable information to both managerial decision-makers as well as to policy-makers.
+- ➤ We emphasized the importance of the sustainability of supply chains for sustainable cities in the context of smart cities. - ➤ We described some applied supply chain network models of relevance to cities from electric power ones to food ones and noted what smart cities analytics could provide us with. - ➤ We utilized variational inequality theory for the formulation of the governing Cournot-Nash equilibrium conditions. - The proposed computational procedure has nice features for implementation; and can be interpreted as a discrete-time adjustment process. - ► The model could provide valuable information to both managerial decision-makers as well as to policy-makers.